hapax/hapax.github.io/assets/maximal.md

 You try orienting the wood in different ways, and each time, you find the same relation holds: $x^2 + y^2 = \ell^2$.
 Exhilarated, you confront the Joker with this new result.
-The Joker gives you a sly look.
+The Joker gives you a sly look:

 <span style="padding-left: 20px; display:block">
 "All you've done is cook up a quantity that doesn't change when you rotate the piece of wood.
 That doesn't prove the *length* is unchanged."
 </span>

-It seems you *cannot possibly* refute the Joker.
-But then
+It seems you cannot possibly refute the,.
+But suddenly, you are struck by a realisation:

 <span style="padding-left: 20px; display:block">
-"All you've done is cook up a quantity that doesn't change when you rotate the piece of wood.
-That doesn't prove the *length* is unchanged."
+"Maybe not.
+But if that's case, I don't know what length is!
+I'm going to *define length as the thing which doesn't change under rotation*."
 </span>